 Whether you choose the servant, transformational, or laissez-faire leadership style as the right approach for yourself (or something entirely different) is ultimately up to you.

 We believe that the best leaders are capable of adjusting their leadership style depending on the situation, their teammates, and the needs of particular projects.
-The best thing a leader can do is to identify the needs and motivators of their team members and support them in a way that allows them to thrive.試用 Asana 工作管理軟體
+The best thing a leader can do is to identify the motivators and needs of their team to support them in a way that allows them to thrive.試用 Asana 工作管理軟體